CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Galactic Polarization Science: Magnetic Fields and Dust Properties

-At a distance of ($50\,\pm\,1$)\,kpc, full-resolution \pcam observations of the LMC at 350\,GHz will correspond to a physical resolution of 9\,pc.
-With this unprecedented resolution we will study the origins of magnetic fields in molecular clouds, testing whether their magnetic field direction is consistent with the ordered component of the galactic magnetic field, or alternatively whether feedback and galactic turbulence has decoupled the cloud fields from the large-scale fields.
+With this unprecedented resolution we will study the origins of magnetic fields, testing whether their magnetic field direction is consistent with the ordered component of the galactic magnetic field, or alternatively whether there are indications that feedback and galactic turbulence have decoupled the cloud fields from the large-scale fields.
 Previous studies have had to rely on observations of the molecular clouds in the Galactic disk, which are complicated by line-of-sight confusion and viewing geometry \citep{Stephens2011}, or with CO polarization observations of a small number of clouds in a nearby galaxy \citep{Li2011}.
-Our survey will also complement ongoing far-IR polarization surveys of nearby bright galaxies with $>$\,100\,pc resolution, such as the SOFIA Legacy program {\em Magnetic Fields in Galaxies} \citep{Borlaff2021}.
-With deep \pcam maps covering almost the entire LMC we will map magnetic fields in hundreds of individual molecular clouds, and connect the cloud fields to detailed large-scale magnetic field maps.
+Our detailed survey will also complement ongoing far-IR polarization surveys of nearby bright galaxies with $>$\,100\,pc resolution, such as the SOFIA Legacy program {\em Magnetic Fields in Galaxies} \citep{Borlaff2021}, which is targeting 17 galaxies but will not resolve individual molecular clouds.
+With deep \pcam maps covering almost the entire LMC, we will map magnetic fields in hundreds of individual molecular clouds and connect the cloud fields to detailed large-scale magnetic field maps.